Sidoine/Ovale/README.md

 The current release of Ovale provides default scripts for the following classes for *Legion*:
 Note that these are *work in progress*.
 More support is coming soon and there may be bugs.

-- Death Knight: None
+- Death Knight: Forst, Unholy
-- Druid: Feral, Guardian
+- Druid: Balance, Feral, Guardian
 - Hunter: Beast Mastery, Marksmanship, Survival
 - Mage: Arcane, Fire, Frost
-- Monk: Brewmaster, Windwalker
+- Monk: Mistweaver, Windwalker
 - Paladin: Retribution
-- Priest: None
+- Priest: Shadow
 - Rogue: Assassination, Outlaw, Subtlety
 - Shaman: Elemental, Enhancement
 - Warlock: Affliction, Demonology, Destruction